 Who develops the WAI-AGE Literature Review

-Quick link: Web Accessibility for Older Users: A Literature Review

 Introduction

 Web Accessibility for Older Users: A Literature Review analyzes guidelines, professional articles, and scientific literature on the requirements of people with Web accessibility needs related to ageing.

-The focus of the Literature Review is particularly on Europe, yet it also includes research outside of Europe and most of the findings apply internationally.
+The focus of the Literature Review is particularly on Europe, but also includes research outside of Europe.
+Most of the findings apply internationally.

 The Literature Review is a deliverable of the WAI-AGE Project; a project that focuses on education and outreach regarding the requirements of people with Web accessibility needs related to ageing.